-Ways to Make Money with Nu Skin
+Ways To Make Money With Nu Skin

-Also, from the commission plan only 1.59% actually makes more than $500/month.
+Also, from the commission plan only 1.59% actually makes more than $500 per month.

-Nu Skin Has been in Legal Hot Waters More Than Once
+Nu Skin Has been In Legal Hot-Waters

-For example, in1997 – Nu Skin had to pay $1.5 million to resolve FTC charges over fat loss claims for supplements – Source: FTC.
+Important to add is that Nu Skin has been in legal hot-waters numerous times.
+For example in 1997, Nu Skin had to pay $1.5 million to resolve FTC charges over fat loss claims for supplements – Source: FTC.

-Recently, in 2016, Nu Skin settled $47 Million for operating a pyramid scheme after being sued by China in a Utah federal court.
+Recently in 2016, Nu Skin settled $47 Million for operating a pyramid scheme after being sued by China in a Utah federal court.
 Nu Skin was also forced to pay another $750,000 for bribing a top Chinese official with funds from Nu Skin’s charitable division after a US Securities and Exchange Commission probe – Source: Wikipedia.

 Nu Skin Pros & Cons